adamglenn/ur-admissions/content/_index.md

   body_text: >-

-    <p class="small">Image of a planaria, a flatworm that can regenerate its
+    <span class="small">Image of a planaria, a flatworm that can regenerate its
     entire body, under a fluorescent microscope.
 WVU research, in the <a href="https://www.planarnoldlab.com/">Arnold Lab</a>, is looking at genes
-    that lay the framework for whole body regeneration.</small>
+    that lay the framework for whole body regeneration.</span>

     &nbsp;